Asymptotic theory and first-order bias of the Wallace--Freeman estimator: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:wf87:penm}}

-\begin{proof}[Proof of Theorem~\ref{thm:wf87:penm}] Under Assumption (B6), $Q_n(\btheta)$ is continuous on $\Theta$ and either (i)~$\Theta$ is compact, or (ii)~$\Theta$ is closed and $Q_n$ is coercive with probability tending to one.
-Hence, by the Weierstrass theorem, a global minimiser $\hat{\btheta}_n\in\Theta$ exists with probability tending 1.
+\begin{proof}[Proof of Theorem~\ref{thm:wf87:penm}] By Assumption (B6), the criterion $Q_n$ is continuous and either $\Theta$ is compact, or $\Theta$ is closed and $Q_n$ is coercive with probability tending to one.
+Hence, by the Weierstrass theorem, a global minimiser exists with probability tending to one.